PapyRGB/Griffith-Group-Project/tests/model_evaluation/results.md

 ## Question 6: Where can I find information about my timetable?

 **RAG Answer:**
-According to the Griffith College Student Handbook 2024-25, you should be able to find information about your timetable in the 'Timetables and Academic Calendar' section of the handbook.
-Additionally, if you need further assistance, you might also want to contact the Academic Administration, which manages processes related to registration, among other things.
+You can find information about your timetable in the "Timetables and Academic Calendar" section mentioned in the Griffith College Student Handbook.

 **Evaluation (automatic):**
-The answer is "Correct" - The student accurately identified that the information on timetables is provided in the 'Timetables and Academic Calendar' section as mentioned in the Griffith College Student Handbook 2024-25.
+**Rating: Correct**

+The student correctly identifies the relevant section in the "Griffith College Student Handbook" where information about the timetable can be found, based on the context provided.

 **Human Evaluation**
 _Keep one of the following:_